 UNICEF is in more than 190 countries and territories, partnering with the World Health Organization (WHO) and frontline responders to keep children healthy, learning and safe, no matter who they are or where they live.

-- Support more than 301 million children with remote learning
+- Support more than 110 million children to access formal or non-formal education

 WHY DOES UNICEF NEED MY HELP NOW?

 Vaccines save lives, but to end the COVID-19 pandemic, vaccines must be distributed equitably.
 With new COVID-19 variant cases surging around the world, and with several effective vaccines approved for emergency use, there’s not a moment to lose.
 Millions of people in hard-hit countries are still waiting for their first dose.
 The sooner we can deliver COVID-19 vaccines to everyone, the sooner the pandemic will stop having devastating impacts on the lives of the world’s most vulnerable people — including children, who have suffered its effects on every aspect of their childhood.

 COVID-19 is a child rights crisis that is threatening children’s safety, health and well-being.
 Globally, full and partial school closures affected 1.6 billion learners and lasted an average of 224 days.
 But in low- and middle-income countries, school closures often lasted longer than in high-income countries.
 This can have immediate and long-term consequences for children’s education, safety and mental health.